 You will be able to tell if your tuna has been oxidized if you sense any rancid or “fishy” smells when you thaw the tuna (ensure tuna is thawed out of the plastic!).
 The omega-3 fats are vulnerable to oxidation, this is why it is paramount to have an airtight seal.
 If, for any reason, the seal is broken when you receive Mitch’s Catch tuna, please contact us right away.

-Always take your tuna out of the sealed packaging to thaw!
-Do not thaw in room temperature!
+Always take your frozen seafood items out of the sealed packaging to thaw!

 We recommend taking it out of the sealed packaging & placing it in a glass or ceramic container in your fridge the night before you want to enjoy it (morning of works to!).
 If you are thawing for same day enjoyment, thaw in your fridge for 2 to 4 hours.